geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-08/meeting-transcript.md

 Well, there's another thing that I'm going to do.
 But I tried a few times.
 So I think now our conf has two implementation.
 And it should be one.
 And ideally, the backend should simplify all those.

 ##### **Geohot** [[00:50:54](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=3054)]
 Oh, wait.
 Do you mean the thing in pool where it has that if statement?
-Where I say if the shape tracker is better?
+Where I say if the ShapeTracker is better?
 Yes.

 ##### **Chenyu** [[00:51:02](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=3062)]
-So now we are deleting shape tracker.
+So now we are deleting ShapeTracker.

 ##### **Geohot** [[00:51:06](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=3066)]
 Oh, yeah.
 So to do.
-Once the shape tracker can optimize well, remove this alternative implementation.
+Once the ShapeTracker can optimize well, remove this alternative implementation.
 Yeah.
 On rangeify, that's going to be the same, I'm sure.
 Yeah.

 ##### **Geohot** [[00:51:16](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=3076)]
 So that's something I'm excited about.